Skip to main content

 Teaching Interests & Areas

-Leadership & Communication, Health Communication, Work-Life Balance, Identity & Difference in the Workplace, Family Communication, Qualitative Research Methods
+Leadership & Communication, Health Communication, Work(ing)/Life Balance, Family Communication, Interpersonal & Relational Communication, Qualitative Research Methods

 Research Interests & Areas